SamuelHerrera/offer-routing-system/README.md

 - Submission DLQueue: Dead-letter for failed submission processing.
 - Routing Queue: Buffers items awaiting routing decisions.
 - Compile Queue: Triggers compilation when rules change.
-- PartnerX Queue: Work queue for Partner X delivery.
+- Dealer Queue: Work queue for Dealer X delivery.
-- PartnerX DLQueue: Dead-letter for Partner X delivery failures.
+- Dealer DLQueue: Dead-letter for Dealer X delivery failures.

 ## Core functions/services
 - Identify lead (Function):
     - Reads from Submission Queue and uniquely identify client from lead using email, full name or phone
-    - If two of the tree properties exist then assume its the same person even if the third prop is different
+    - If email or phone already exist then assume its the same person even if the other props are different
     - If person does not exist it will crate it
         - Else if the person exist but the third prop is different I want to persist the prop in a new record and set an 'alias' column (optional otherwise) to point to the origin record (so a person can have as single main record and multiple aliases poining to this one)
         - Else If the data is the same for all properties we continue to the next instruction
     - In all cases we obtain the id of the person and set it to the message, replacing the user info by the id and (optional) the alias used for this operation
     - Lastly, enqueue the updated message to the next step queue and mark it as completed (delete) in Submission Queue.
     - Outputs to: Routing Queue
-    - Implement a retry logic with maximum N intents (Configurable by IDENTIFY_MAX_RETRIES env var with default value of 3)
+    - Implement a retry logic with maximum N intents
     - On failed retry outputs to: Submission DLQueue and mark it as completed (delete) in Submission Queue.
     - Emits metrics to Sentry.
         - Time taken per lead and per batch